Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Tax Rate For Foreign Companies

 Moroccan tax applies territorially.
-Foreign companies are liable on Moroccan-sourced income, even when this is of an occasional nature, at the same rates as local companies (unless a preferential treatment is granted under foreign investment schemes).
+Companies, whether established in Morocco or not, are subject to corporate income tax on all profits or income derived from property they own, activities they conduct, and profit-making transactions they carry out in Morocco, even if these activities are occasional.
+Foreign companies are liable on Moroccan-sourced income at the same rates as local companies (unless preferential treatment is granted under foreign investment schemes).

 A branch tax of 15% applies to the net income transferred by the Moroccan branch to foreign entities.